Mirror Bridges Between Probability Measures: Symmetrized Iterative Proportional Fitting

+The results of \S\ref{sec:linear} motivate us to replace the fixed point iteration (\ref{eq:direct-kl-1}) by a time-symmetrized variant in which each update is composed with the averaging operator $\gA$.
+Specifically, we consider the following iteration:

+This scheme is an approximation in the dynamical context of the symmetrized version of Sinkhorn's algorithm described by \cite{kurras2015symmetric} for the static Schr\"odinger bridge problem.

+The advantage of using the scheme (\ref{eq:direct-kl-2}) is that at each iteration, it suppresses the time-antisymmetric component of the drift to first order, pushing the iterates closer to the time-symmetric subspace $E_+ \subset \gB$.
+Thus we expect that the iteration (\ref{eq:direct-kl-2}) converges to a good approximation of the mirror Schr\"odinger bridge drift $v^*$.
+We refer to the limit of (\ref{eq:direct-kl-2}), when it exists, as the \emph{mirror bridge} associated with $\pi$ and reference $\sP^0$.

+In general, the mirror bridge need not coincide exactly with the mirror Schr\"odinger bridge $\sP_{\rm MSB}$, but our theoretical and empirical results suggest that they are very close in the settings of interest.
+We confirm this heuristic in two different ways.
+First, in \S\ref{sec:symgauss}, we derive the exact dynamical analogue of Kurras' symmetrization step in the Gaussian case and prove that drift averaging is a first-order approximation.
+Second, we show that the limit of our approximate scheme is close to the Schr\"odinger bridge in the Gaussian case and is numerically indistinguishable from the result of IPFP, as implemented by DSB; see Fig.~\ref{fig:convergence} and the supplementary material.

-In section \ref{sec:alternatingmins}, we develop a method for solving (\ref{eq:msb}) by leveraging time-symmetry in conjunction with a general technique from information geometry known as the \emph{Alternating Minimization Procedure} (AMP), which was first formalized by \cite{csiszar1984alternating}.
-Then, in section \ref{sec:algorithm}, we derive an efficient algorithm that involves training a single neural network modeling the drift of the diffusion process associated to $\sP_{\rm{MSB}}$ and requires half of the computational expense in terms of training iterations for the mirror problem, when compared to other IPFP-based algorithms.
+In \S\ref{sec:algorithm}, we translate the symmetrized iteration (\ref{eq:direct-kl-2}) into a practical algorithm involving a single neural network modeling the drift of the diffusion process associated with $\sP_{\rm{MSB}}$.
+This algorithm enjoys essentially half the computational cost, in terms of training iterations, for the mirror problem when compared with IPFP-based algorithms like DSB that separately parameterize forward and backward drifts.